neverware-mirrors/ippusbxd/readme.md

 the loopback interface is the only network interface running due to lack of a multicast-capable interface.

-To make this universally work and also to make the DNS-SD record correctly use "localhost" as host name and not the machine's network host name, further changes on Avahi are needed.
+The patch above is already submitted upstream and also the problem with network-less machines is reported.
 See

 https://github.com/lathiat/avahi/issues/125